Apply Smarter to Veterinary School

 Apply Smarter Webinar Recording

-Watch the recording above of the recent Apply Smarter webinar from the VIN Foundation.
+Watch the recording below of the recent Apply Smarter webinar from the VIN Foundation.
 In this video Tony Bartels, DVM, MBA shows how to Apply Smarter to veterinary school, increase chances of acceptance, and save time & money!
 We welcome any feedback.

 Apply Smarter Checklist